fluxcd/website/content/en/flux/migration/helm-operator-migration.md

   name: my-repository
   namespace: default
 spec:
-  # The interval at wich to check the upstream for updates
+  # The interval at which to check the upstream for updates
   interval: 10m
   # The repository URL, a valid URL contains at least a protocol and host
   url: https://chart.example.com